Overview

 Date Range

-Use the date picker to select a custom start and end date.
-The ATT&CK heatmap will refresh to show only techniques associated with ransomware attacks that occurred within that timeframe.
+Select a custom timeframe to analyze attack activity.
+The ATT&CK heatmap will refresh to show only techniques associated with ransomware attacks and APT group activity that occurred within that timeframe.

 Ransomware Gang